ALangsdale-Foster/Service_Oriented_Cloud_Tech_Assignment_Client-23-03-21/README.md

 Application
 (C#/Java/JSP)

-A - Core Web Services (weighting - 30%)
 1. Implement flight booking service
 a) Currently available offers should be held in an XML file based on an XSD schema
 containing: origin city, destination city, airline, available seats, number of